-Recycling is so important for the earth, that’s why we need to get our kids on board with it.
-Here’s a few clever ways to make recycling fun for kids that I think you’ll like.
+Recycling is essential for the earth, that’s why we need to get our kids on board with it.
+Here are a few clever ways to make recycling fun for kids that I think you’ll like.

 Clever Ways to Make Recycling Fun for Kids

 Introducing recycling to our kids at an early age helps inspire them to be a positive change for our world.
 Kids who grow up in a home that recycles will often continue on this path well into adulthood, passing this mission to recycle down their kids and so on.
-There are many clever ways to make recycling fun for kids.
+There are many smart ways to make recycling and many books on recycling for kids.
 I am going to share a few ideas so you can push forward to turning your family into recycling geniuses.

 Decorate your Recycle Bins

 Most kids love to use their creativity.
-Consider decorating your recycle bins and labeling them with fun, colorful labels.
+Consider decorating the recycle bin and labeling it with fun, colorful labels.
 When kids are a part of the setup for your family to recycle, they are more apt to remember to toss that recyclable item into the appropriate bin.

 Take a Trip

 Schedule a family field trip to the local recycling center.
 Call to see if you can do a tour of the recycling center with your kids.
-This is a great way to make recycling exciting and allow your kids to see the end result of their recycling habits.
-This helps inspire your kids with a visual of how recycling works.
+A trip like this is a great way to make recycling exciting and allows your kids to see the result of their recycling habits.
+Help inspire your kids with a visual of how recycling works.

 Create one Bag Challenge